Bell Peppers

 • You can keep the peppers in pots or transplant them outside into the garden.

-See also Rhubarb
+See also Pumpkins

 Preparing the Outdoor Planting Site